Methadone Side Effects, Usage, Detox & Withdrawal Symptoms

 While many of the side effects associated with Methadone use are typically short-term, there are some potential long-term side effects.
 These may include tolerance and physical dependence, confusion, depression, increased risk of overdose, and an increased risk of developing other mental health issues.

 Additionally, Methadone can interact with certain medications or supplements and may cause a dangerous reaction when combined.
-It is important to always speak with a qualified doctor or pharmacist about any potential drug interactions prior to taking Methadone.
+It is important to always speak with a qualified doctor or pharmacist about any potential drug interactions before taking Methadone.

 Liquid Methadone Side Effects